catseye/Robin/README.markdown

 * In the `boolean` module, follow the style guidelines for associative binary operators.

-* Write `list` in the Robin implementation of `small`, and use it to simplify that module.
-Just re-export it from the `list` module.

 * A macro for asserting that the correct number of arguments have been given to a macro.
 (Right now the `small` macros don't complain if given too many arguments.)